 Most portable solar chargers are too low-powered to run a laptop.
-The Voltaic Systems Arc charger is laptop-compatible, but it’ll need a full day in the sun to charge your laptop just once.
+The Voltaic Systems Arc charger is laptop-compatible, but it’ll need a full day in the sun to charge your computer just once.

 Check Prices on Amazon

-You won’t be able to fit the SUAOKI Solar Charger in your backpack but as it has five times the power of most other portable chargers (including the Voltaic Systems Arc), we’d recommend it if you’re traveling in a vehicle or looking for something to store at a Bug Out location.
+You won’t be able to fit the SUAOKI Solar Charger in your backpack.
+Still, as it has five times the power of most other portable chargers (including the Voltaic Systems Arc), we’d recommend it if you’re traveling in a vehicle or looking for something to store at a Bug Out location.

-It may be overkill for a single prepper, but it’s a great option for families or people with a lot of devices.
+It may be overkill for a single prepper, but it’s an excellent option for families or people with many devices.

-In addition to the DC port, there’s a single USB port.
+In addition to the DC port, there’s a USB C fast charging port and a USB QC3.0 port.
 As it generates enough power to charge multiple devices at once, we’d recommend adding a USB hub to your charging kit to facilitate this.